daugardas/LearnTrack/README.md

 - Lecturers can create lessons for a course
 - Lecturers can edit lessons
 - Lecturers can delete lessons
-- Lectureres can add lesson content (text, videos)
+- Lecturers can add lesson content (text, videos)
 - Administrators can remove lessons

 ### Review managing